TelecomParis_IPParis.png Telecom Paris

 invert([ ], L, L). % at the deepest level, the result L is merely copied

 The next exercise aims at checking whether a list is a palindrome.
 In French, "ressasser" and (ignoring spaces) "Esope reste ici et se repose" or "Engagez le jeu, que je le gagne!" are palindromes.
 In English, "rotator", "Too bad I hid a boot" or "No devil lived on" are palindromes.
-One of the most famous palindromes (and probably the longest one, as it has 1355 words!) has ben written by George Perec.
+One of the most famous palindromes (and probably the longest one, as it has 1247 words!) has been written by George Perec.
 If you know of a funny palindrome, don’t hesitate to share it.

 Palindrome